 Pursuant to Rule 12d1-4 under the Investment Company Act, certain NB Registered Funds may invest in both affiliated and unaffiliated investment companies, including ETFs, in excess of the limits in Section 12 of the Investment Company Act and the rules and regulations thereunder.
 Where they do so, in addition to the fees and expenses directly associated with the NB Registered Funds, an investor in an NB Registered Fund that is structured as a fund-of-funds or that invests in affiliated and unaffiliated registered open-end management investment companies and ETFs, also indirectly bears the fees of the underlying registered open-end management investment companies and ETFs in which the NB Registered Funds invests, which include administrative fees and could include advisory fees paid to NBIA or its affiliates.
 The advisory fees charged by NBIA to those investment companies that are part of the same group of investment companies will be reviewed periodically by the Board of Trustees/Directors/Managers of each NB Registered Fund to ensure that they are based on services provided that are in addition to, rather than duplicative of, services provided pursuant to the advisory agreement of any underlying registered open-end management investment companies and ETFs in which the NB Registered Fund invests.
-In those cases, NBIA generally waives a portion of the NB Registered Fund's advisory fee equal to the advisory fee NBIA or its affiliate receives from the underlying NB Registered Fund on those assets, as described in the applicable NB Registered Fund's Offering Documents.
+In those cases, NBIA generally waives a portion of the NB Registered Fund's advisory fee equal to (i) the advisory fee NBIA or its affiliate receives from the underlying NB Registered Fund on those assets, as described in the applicable NB Registered Fund's Offering Documents or (ii) for any affiliated underlying NB Registered Fund for which NBIA is paid a unitary management fee (as opposed to a separate advisory fee and administration fee), the fees paid to NBIA or its affiliates but excluding the expenses paid by NBIA or its affiliates to third-party service providers of the affiliated underlying fund.
 However, unless otherwise waived, the NB Registered Fund (and its investors) will still be subject to the other expenses of the underlying NB Registered Fund described in the applicable fund's Offering Documents, including any administrative fees (which are generally paid to NBIA and its affiliates).